 As with any form of breast reconstruction, expect some degree of swelling, soreness, and bruising, especially at any incision or injection sites.
 In the weeks immediately following treatment, avoid any extreme movement, stress, or abrasion at incision and injection sites.

-Fat grafting for breast reconstruction can be performed either in an office under local anesthesia or in an operating room under general anesthesia.
+Fat grafting for breast reconstruction is performed in an operating room under either IV sedation or a general anesthetic.
+It is usually a much shorter procedure than the original reconstructive surgery, if one has been performed.
 Work with Dr. Hunsicker to determine the best approach for your particular operation.

-In general, fat grafting for breast reconstruction takes approximarely two-three hours to perform.
+In general, fat grafting for breast reconstruction takes approximately two-three hours to perform.

 Fat grafting for breast reconstruction is expected to provide results that last a lifetime.
 After recovering from the operation, patients meet with Dr. Hunsicker to determine the overall effectiveness of the treatment.